You know that pivot table is one of the most important tools to analyze and summarize data.

 Examples: Apply Conditional Formatting in a Pivot Table

-Using conditional formatting in a pivot table is a smart move and you can use it in different ways.
-Here is a list of some examples which you can learn and apply in your work instantly.
+Using conditional formatting in a pivot table is smart; you can use it differently.
+Here is a list of examples you can learn and apply instantly to your work.

 1. Dynamic Conditional Formatting with Filters

-When you use conditional formatting in your pivot it works as dynamic formatting.
-Whenever you filter values or change data, it will automatically get updated with that change.
+When you use conditional formatting in your pivot, it works as dynamic formatting.
+Whenever you filter values or change data, the formatting automatically updates with that change.

-Every time when you filter your pivot table it will automatically consider the current values and apply the formatting rule to it.
+When you filter your pivot table, it automatically considers the current values and applies the formatting rule.

 Related: Excel Slicer